Follow TV Tropes

 • Attack Pattern Alpha: It's possible to save formation setups and use them at the click of a button.

-• Ambidextrous Sprite: Bruenor's horny helmet has a broken horn, which changes sides if he's shown on the right of the dialogue message (or journal).
+• Ambidextrous Sprite: Bruenor's horned helmet has a broken horn, which changes sides if he's shown on the right of the dialogue message (or journal).
 Jarlaxle's eye patch works similarly.

-• April Fools' Day: On April Fools 2019, an announcement on Spurt the Kobold Inventor as a "new champion" was made.
-Turns out, a later stream revealed that he is planned to be added to the game, mainly due to how hilarious the concept was.
+• April Fools' Day: On April Fools 2019, an announcement was made announcing Spurt the Kobold Inventor as a "new champion".
+A later stream revealed that he really was planned to be added to the game, mainly due to how hilarious the concept was.

 • Ascended Extra:

-• Spurt the Kobold was a one-off guest Joke Character in Critical Role where he died really quickly after angering a Fire Giant.
-Here, he's an actual Champion in himself.
+• Spurt the Kobold was a one-off guest Joke Character in Critical Role, where he died very quickly after angering a Fire Giant.
+Here, he's an actual Champion in and of himself.

-• Nat, Jenks, and Squidly from the Dragon Heist adventure play a bigger role in the Wild Beyond the Witchlight adventure with the latter two getting lost starting the plot.
+• Nat, Jenks, and Squiddly from the Dragon Heist adventure play a bigger role in the Wild Beyond the Witchlight adventure, with the plot being kickstarted by the latter two getting lost.

-• Awesomeness by Analysis: Artemis Entreri's Observation ability allows him to copy the moves of other DPS characters in the formation by copying the Status Buffs granted to them into himself.
+• Awesomeness by Analysis: Artemis' Observation ability allows him to copy the moves of other DPS characters in the formation by copying the Status Buffs granted to them onto himself.

 • Balance Buff:

-• Most of the twelve core champions received one to allow them to catch up with the Power Creep that event heroes had.
+• Most of the twelve Core Champions received one to allow them to catch up with Power Creep.

 • Butt-Monkey: Jarlaxle is usually the one who gets into comedic hijinks at his expense.
 Examples include being pushed in front of the group when confronted by a huge Yeti, getting his clothes dirty due to bird poop, and others.